-An individual attains legal capacity for the purposes of holding and managing property at the age of 20 years.
+An individual attains legal capacity for the purposes of holding and managing property at the age of 20.
 However, if a minor is married, he or she will be deemed to have attained majority.
-The minimum legal age of marriage for a man is 18 years and for a woman is 16 years.
-Also, a minor who is permitted to carry on business has the same capacity to act as a person who has reached the age of 20 years as far as such business is concerned.
+The minimum legal age of marriage for a man is 18 and for a woman, 16.
+A minor who is permitted to carry out business has the same capacity to act as a person who has reached the age of 20, as far as such business is concerned.